nuriariverabrugues/my-first-repo/readme.md

-# Sean Kross
+# Núria Rivera Brugués

 ### Geography

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live in the city of Girona, in the state of Catalonia, in Europe.

 ### Reading

 Three of my favorite books are:

-- *Mindstorms* by Seymour Papert
+- *Germs, Guns and Steal* by JAred Dyamond
-- *Welcome to the Monkey House* by Kurt Vonnegut
+- *El Cinquè en Joc* by Robertson Davies
-- *Persepolis* by Marjane Satrapi
+- *Pell Freda* by Albert Sánchez Piñol

 ### Food

-Last night I dreamt about eating in these restaurants:
+Last night I dreamt about visiting these cities:

-1. Linger in Denver.
+1. Munich in Germany.
-2. Azura in Jerusalem.
+2. Medellín in Colombia.
-3. Gemma in New York City.
+3. Metz in France.

 ### Contact

-The best way to get in touch with me is [on Twitter](https://twitter.com/seankross).
+The best way to get in touch with me is [on Twitter](https://twitter.com/NRIveraBRugues).